 scl utility, perform the following steps to install the

 sinatra Ruby gem:

 Add the following line to the

 rcfile (for example,

-Log out of your terminal session, and log back in again.
+Log out of your session and then SSH in again.

 - Run the